AmericanSquid/SimpleWave-QSO-Logger/readme.md

 - Be sure the source files are placed in the same directory.

 ### Option 2: Docker Implementation
-An quick implentation utilizing NodeJS is being developed.
+A quick implentation utilizing NodeJS is being developed.

 ## Support
 If you experience any issues with this program, please contact: